 3. Make Sure They Like You

 People like your products and your brand so why not make them like your fan page?
 A customized fan page that shows that the user hasn’t liked the page will encourage them to engage with you on Facebook.
-Offering special content further entices people to take that extra step to liking your brand.
-To take this one step further, create a system that allows for people to comment on your content.
+Offering special content further entices people to take that extra step to like your brand.
+To take this one step further, create a system that allows people to comment on your content.
 Contests and open-ended questions are just a few examples.

 4. Pick a Pattern

-In order to break through the clutter you can brand your updates to relate back to your content strategy.
+In order to break through the clutter, you can brand your updates to relate back to your content strategy.
 DSW is an excellent example of this.
 They regularly have contests where users can post pictures of shoes they’ve bought from DSW and pair them with an outfit.
-It’s user submitted content that keeps the page fresh and falls in line with their social media strategy.
+It’s user-submitted content that keeps the page fresh and falls in line with their social media strategy.
 Not only that, users come to rely on it.
 It’s okay to be predictable on Facebook.
 Fresh content will keep users on your page.

 5. Don’t Push, Persuade

 People don’t like pushy sales or promotions, even on Facebook.
 Persuasion is the softer side of Facebook sales.
 It’s a privilege for brands to be allowed into the personal space that Facebook users have.
 Suggestive comments or posts with links to your products are your best bet to enticing the subscribers to interact with you.